The Florida Asset Protection Trust.

-Most financial planners are unfamiliar with some of the modern twists available with irrevocable trusts.
+Most financial planners are unfamiliar with some of the modern twists available with Florida Asset Protection Trusts.
+This is a special type of irrevocable trusts.
 They tend to be familiar with the older style of irrevocable trust that can pose several problems for those who use them.
 These problems include:

 - Loss of control over the management of the assets;